 Some popular sanctuaries in Goa include Bondla Wildlife Sanctuary, Mollem National Park, Bhagwan Mahaveer Sanctuary, Mhadei Wildlife Sanctuary, Cotigao Wildlife Sanctuary and Netravali Wildlife Sanctuary.
 Many of them even provide accommodation to those visitors who want to stay for a longer period of time.
 Fun activities such as elephant rides are also provided in some wildlife sanctuaries.

-Goa is home to some important museums in the country such as Naval Aviation Museum
+is home to some important museums in the country such as Naval Aviation Museum and Goa

 India is a well-known exporter of spices all around the world.
 It accounts for more than half the amount of total spice exports in the world.
 Goa is home to many popular spice plantations that can be visited by tourists as well.
 These plantations provide an insight to how to the spices are cultivated and processed.
 Many of them even provide lots of fun activities such as bathing with the elephants and a delicious buffet lunch for the tourists.